AlchlcDvl/TownOfUsReworked/README.md

 **Defense**: Invincible

 When Pestilence first emerges, every player is given one stack of a deadly plague.
 For every time a player interacts with someone, they will give their target a stack of the deadly plague.
 However, targeting Pestilence will give the interactor a stack instead.
 If a player gets 3 or more stacks, they succumb to the disease.
 Pestilence can spread the disease directly to a player, overriding their stacks and directly giving their target 4 stacks, kill them instantly.
-Stacks cannot be spread to Neutral (Harbinger) or (Apocalypse) roles.
+Stacks cannot be spread to Outcast (Harbinger) or (Apocalypse) roles.
 Stacks on players are denoted by a dark grey 米 in their names.

 ## Plaguebearer <img height="17" src="./Images/Plaguebearer.png">